ConvertKit/convertkit-wordpress/readme.txt

 With the ConvertKit for WordPress Plugin, you also get:

 - Elementor: Form and Broadcast widgets natively integrated with Elementor, to embed ConvertKit forms and broadcast lists
-- Contact Form 7: Subscribe Contact Form 7 form submissions in ConvertKit
+- Contact Form 7: Automatically add email subscribers to ConvertKit when they submit a Contact Form 7 form
-- WishList Member: Subscribe, unsubscribe and tag users based on their membership level
+- WishList Member: Automatically subscribe, unsubscribe and tag users based on their membership level

 Our other WordPress Plugins provide further integrations between WordPress Plugins and ConvertKit:

 - [ConvertKit for WooCommerce](https://wordpress.org/plugins/convertkit-for-woocommerce/): Subscribe, tag and assign sequences to customers at checkout, and send order data to ConvertKit
-- [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Send Gravity Form submissions to ConvertKit
+- [ConvertKit for Gravity Forms](https://wordpress.org/plugins/convertkit-gravity-forms/): Automatically add email subscribers to ConvertKit when they submit a Gravity Form, with tagging options

 = What is ConvertKit? =